Comprehensive guides

 In practice, if you travel with your usual personal belongings, without any obvious prohibited items, you won't have any problems.
 Going through customs generally takes less than 10 minutes.
 If you have any doubt about an item, the golden rule is simple: declare it in the red lane rather than risk making a false declaration.

-Have a wonderful holiday and enjoy your stay on this paradise island with turquoise waters and dream beaches!
+Have a wonderful holiday and make the most of your stay on this paradise island with turquoise waters and dream beaches!

 All information and customs details presented in this article are provided for guidance purposes only and reflect the regulations known at the time of publication.
 Customs restrictions, permitted quantities, and prohibited items are subject to change without notice.
 The author and publisher accept no liability for any inaccuracies, omissions, or regulatory changes.
 The consequences of violating customs regulations may include fines, confiscation of goods, or legal action.
 It is essential to verify current regulations with the Mauritius Revenue Authority or your airline before departure.